alpha-z-relative Renyi entropies

 In the classical case, if $g$ is affine this requires that the divergence between pairs of unions of distributions is a weighted arithmetic mean of divergences, and this (along with the other axioms) limits $D$ to be the classical relative entropy.
 Taking exponential $g$, $g(x)=\exp((\alpha-1)x)$, we obtain the classical R\'enyi divergences.

 Now, to see that $D_{\alpha,z}$ satisfies this axiom, it is sufficient to note that

 This holds throughout the parameter space, provided we choose $g(x) = \exp((\alpha-1)x)$, of course.

-Note that, in the context of R\'enyi's axioms, only the case $\trace \rho+\trace \tau\le 1$ and $\trace\sigma+\trace\omega\le 1$ is considered, so that $\rho\oplus\tau$ and $\sigma\oplus\omega$ are normalized or subnormalized density matrices, the quantum generalization of generalized (i.e.\ complete or incomplete) probability distributions, but it turns out that even without this restriction the equality of the axiom holds. \end{enumerate}
+Note that in \cite{renyiaxioms} only the case $\trace \rho+\trace \tau\le 1$ and $\trace\sigma+\trace\omega\le 1$ is considered, so that $\rho\oplus\tau$ and $\sigma\oplus\omega$ are normalized or subnormalized density matrices, the quantum generalization of generalized (i.e.\ complete or incomplete) probability distributions, but it turns out that even without this restriction the equality of the axiom holds. \end{enumerate}